BestTimesToVisit.com Logo

 culture

-Learn a few basic Lithuanian phrases – even a simple 'Labas rytas' (good morning) or 'Ačiū' (thank you) goes a long way in showing respect and can enhance your interactions with locals.
-Also, be mindful of quieter hours in churches and other religious sites.
+Learn a few basic Lithuanian phrases – even a simple 'Labas rytas' (good morning) or 'Ačiū' (thank you) goes a long way.
+Lithuanians appreciate the effort, and it can enhance your interactions with locals.
+Also, be mindful of the quieter, more reserved nature of some locals; don't be surprised by a less outwardly expressive style of interaction.

 safety

 Vilnius is generally safe, but like any city, be aware of your surroundings, especially at night.
-Stick to well-lit areas and avoid displaying expensive jewelry or electronics.
-If you feel uneasy, don't hesitate to ask for help from a local.
+Stick to well-lit areas, and avoid displaying expensive jewelry or electronics openly.
+Use reputable taxi apps like Uber or Bolt for nighttime travel instead of hailing cabs on the street.

 packing

-Pack comfortable walking shoes – you'll be doing a lot of walking, especially exploring the cobblestone streets of the Old Town.
-Layers are also recommended as the weather can be unpredictable.
-A light rain jacket is a good idea, even in summer.
+Pack comfortable walking shoes!
+You'll be doing a lot of walking, especially exploring the cobblestone streets of the Old Town.
+Layers are also a good idea, as the weather can be unpredictable.
+A light rain jacket is essential, even in summer.

 Weather Details